 How do I clean a sterling silver chain that has gone black?

 Can you help me please?
 I dropped my silver bracelet in bleach and it has gone grey.
-Thank you.

 I have had a beautiful silver rope necklace for about ten years that has gotten terribly tarnished.
 I can't remove the tarnish with a chamois cloth because of the intricate rope detail.
 I've tried Tarn-X and the baking soda/aluminum foil solution to no avail.
 Does anyone know of an effective way to clean silver jewelry?
 Every jeweler has told me that they don't do silver.